About us

 Oslo International Church Music Festival

-2024 marked the twenty fourth Oslo International Church Music Festival and we can now look back on 23 festivals.
+2025 marked the twenty fifth Oslo International Church Music Festival and we can now look back on 24 festivals.
 We are an inclusive forum for church musicians, choirs, orchestras and ensembles, and for people regardless of their affiliation or belief.
 The festival is a central institution in the development of church music in Norway, and makes a major contribution to Oslo's recognition as an international music capital in Europe.
 The festival is Norway's largest exhibition of early music and associated international specialist performers, while we garner considerable international attention in our efforts to make contemporary music more visible and accessible through development efforts and educational initiatives.

 Oslo International Church Music Festival proves that contemporary music is very much alive in Norway.
 The festival consistently works to develop projects that move the church music genre forward.
 We focus on the diversity of church music as a historical genre and we both preserve the tradition and develop it further.
 The festival's roots in Oslo, combined with the depth of our international performers, make us the leading presenter of church music in Norway and ensures a high level of professional excellence.